Horace Wilson (civil servant): Early life and career

 Son of furniture dealer Henry Wilson and Elizabeth Ann Smith, Horace John Wilson was born in Bournemouth on 23 August 1882.
 For his education he attended Kurnella School in the town before graduating to the London School of Economics.

-Joining the old Second Division of the British Civil Service in 1900 his abilities came to the notice of senior officials.
-During the First World War, 1915 saw Wilson made secretary to the Committee on Production and the Special Arbitration Tribunal.
+Joining the old Second Division of the British Civil Service in 1900, his abilities came to the notice of senior officials.
+During the First World War, in 1915, Wilson was made secretary to the Committee on Production and the Special Arbitration Tribunal.
 At the end of hostilities in 1918 Wilson moved to the new Ministry of Labour as part of the Conciliation Department.
 There he worked alongside David Shackleton.
 He was appointed Permanent Secretary to the ministry in 1921.
 It was at this time he developed a reputation for resolving industrial disputes, a high point in this regard was his handling of the cotton crisis on 1929.
 One great asset brought to bear in the arbitration of the disputes was reportedly his adherence to impartiality which was trusted by both employers and employees alike.
 Success with the ministry caused Wilson to be appointed Chief Industrial Advisor to the Government in 1930 by Prime Minister Ramsay MacDonald.
 Wilson's reorganisation of the cotton industry in Britain was the highlight of this part of his career.

 At this point Wilson was to display his abilities on the international stage when travelling to the Imperial Economic Conference in Ottawa, Canada.
 Wilson was the most senior official travelling with the British delegation to the conference.
 There he impressed with his grasp of the subject and was said to have been largely responsible for the agreements reached at the conference.
 He returned from Canada to an appointment as a Knight Grand Cross of the Order of St Michael and St George.

 Wilson's career saw several official awards.
 He was made a Commander of the Order of the British Empire in 1918, Companion of the Order of the Bath in 1920, Knight Commander of the Order of the Bath in 1924, Knight Grand Cross of the Order of St Michael and St George in 1933, and finally Knight Grand Cross of the Order of the Bath in 1937.
 Under the Premiership of Stanley Baldwin, in 1935, Wilson was afforded a secondment described as 'for service with the Prime Minister'.
 This continued with ascent of Neville Chamberlain to the office in 1937.

 Lord Woolton recalled in his memoir that Wilson, "found himself enjoying tremendous power – in fact a power unequalled by any member of the Cabinet except the Prime Minister."
 On another occasion Woolton noted that Wilson left him after a dinner early saying, "I must go and look after my master: he's feeling very lonely just now".

+He was described as “having a more powerful position in Britain than anybody since Cardinal Wolsey”.

 Indeed, Chamberlain's biographer Robert Self noted that the men "enjoyed the sort of unparalleled intimacy only possible among truly kindred spirits."